Skip to Content

 Activity 3: Identifying Types of Racism (10 minutes)

 We are going to listen to one song that discusses various levels of racism/injustice.
-While we listen, I want you to listen to and read the lyrics of the song and highlight the lyrics that discuss injustice.
+While we listen, follow along with the lyrics in your Student Written Activities Workbook and highlight the lyrics of the song that discuss injustice to help you answer the questions below.

 When the song is complete, we will discuss the message and the types of injustices described.